Service Animal Laws

 Service Dog Training

 Since a service dog is a working animal, the training it has is extensive.
 In fact, it can take up to 2 years to fully train a dog for service.
-However, there are no federal guidelines on how long it takes to train a service dog and some dogs can be trained in a few weeks or months depending on their temperament, intelligence, and age.
+However, there are no federal guidelines on how long it takes to train a service dog and training time will vary depending on the dog’s temperament, intelligence, and age.

 Two important areas the service dog is trained in are public access and the disability-related task(s).